AnalogJ/thesparktree-blog/_posts/2024-01-21-go-serverless-framework-newrelic.md

 # Fin

 That's it!
 Trigger a deployment, visit your Serverless function & you should now be able to see your Serverless function metrics and logs in Newrelic.

+If you encounter any issues, refer to my [GitHub repository](https://github.com/AnalogJ/newrelic-serverless-go-playground) for a working example.
+Happy coding!

 <div class="github-widget" data-repo="AnalogJ/newrelic-serverless-go-playground"></div>